infoverload/KafkaStreams/README.md

 ## To run

-Download Apache Kafka 3.0 from [here](https://www.apache.org/dyn/closer.cgi?path=/kafka/3.0.0/kafka-3.0.0-src.tgz), extract the archive, and navigate into the folder.
+Download the latest version of Apache Kafka from [here](https://kafka.apache.org/downloads), extract the archive, and navigate into the folder.

 Start Zookeeper: